wrld3d/wrld-example-app/windows/README.md

 # eeGeo Example App

-Before you begin, ensure you have completed the initial steps as described in the [root of the repository](https://github.com/eegeo/mobile-example-app).
+Windows builds of the [eeGeo Example App](https://github.com/eegeo/mobile-example-app) use WPF and C# for the native UI layer.

 ## Getting Started on Windows

-The Windows builds of the [eeGeo Example App](https://github.com/eegeo/mobile-example-app) use WPF and C# for the native UI layer.
+Before you begin, ensure you have completed the initial steps as described in the [root of the repository](https://github.com/eegeo/mobile-example-app).

 ### Requirements